dotnet/docs-aspire/docs/app-host-overview.md

 ## Define the app model

 .NET Aspire empowers you to seamlessly build, provision, deploy, configure, test, run, and observe your cloud application.
 This is achieved through the utilization of an _app model_ that outlines the resources in your app and their relationships.
 These resources encompass projects, executables, containers, as well as external services and cloud resources that your app depends on.
-Within every .NET Aspire app, there is a designated [App host project](#app-host-project), where the app model is precisely defined using methods available on the `IDistributedApplicationBuilder`.
-This builder is obtained by invoking `DistributedApplication.CreateBuilder(args)`.
+Within every .NET Aspire app, there is a designated [App host project](#app-host-project), where the app model is precisely defined using methods available on the <xref:Aspire.Hosting.IDistributedApplicationBuilder>.
+This builder is obtained by invoking <xref:Aspire.Hosting.DistributedApplication.CreateBuilder%2A?displayProperty=nameWithType>.

 ## App host project